 At airports like Heathrow where there are a fair number of good Priority Pass lounges, Priority Pass bails us out and we still get to have a bit of comfort before our flight despite not having access to the lounges that BA, American, Cathay, etc… offer.

-The best way to work out if Priority Pass membership would be of any use to you is to see which airports you travel through most often and then check them against the list of available lounges here.
+The best way to work out if a Priority Pass membership would be of any use to you is to see which airports you travel through most often and then check them against the list of available lounges here.

 If you regularly pass through an airport (or airports) where Priority Pass has a presence then these Priority Pass Black deals may be for you…just be sure to check that the math works in your favor.